We're seeking diverse, holistically-focused therapists

 Jenna is currently accepting new clients ages 18 years old & up

-for in-person sessions.
+for in-person and tele-therapy sessions.

 "There's more than one way to learn about ourselves.
 Creativity can help us grow when words are not enough."